echabert/ESIPAPCpp/sessions/Session1.md

 #### Step 0.2: Creating your own repository

   - The goal of this section is to create a remote repository where you can save your results.
-You need to follow the instructions described in [../../doc/git/GitRepository.md](the section GitRepository).
+You need to follow the instructions described in [the section Git Repository](../doc/git/GitRepository.md).

    - Opening a new console session:
      - On Linux/macOSX machines, you must click on the icon of the Terminal.